SinmisolaE/item-catalog/README.md

 http://localhost:3000

-How It Works

-Core Functionality
+•Core Functionality

-State Management:
+•State Management:

 useState is used for managing the search term, price range, and selected categories.

-Dynamic Filtering:
+•Dynamic Filtering:

 Products are filtered based on the user's input (search term, price range, and selected categories).

 The filtered product list updates instantly.

-Styling
+•Styling

 Responsive layout ensures products are displayed in a grid for better usability.

 CSS is used to style the application, giving it a modern look.

-Future Improvements
+•Future Improvements

 Add ratings-based filtering.